King Vidor: The Goldwyn films: 1931–1937

 In his third collaboration with Goldwyn, Vidor was tasked with salvaging the producer's huge investment in Soviet-trained Russian actress Anna Sten.
 Goldwyn's effort to elevate Sten to the stature of Dietrich or Garbo had thus far failed despite his relentless promotion when Vidor began directing her in The Wedding Night (1935).

 A tale of a doomed affair between a married New Yorker (Gary Cooper) (whose character Vidor based on novelist F. Scott Fitzgerald) and a farm girl (Sten) from an Old World Polish family, Vidor provided thoughtful direction to Cooper and Sten while cinematographer Gregg Toland's devised effective lighting and photography.
 Despite good reviews the picture did not establish Sten as a star among movie-goers and she remained "Goldwyn's Folly".

 In 1937 Vidor made his final and most profitable picture with Samuel Goldwyn: Stella Dallas.
-A remake of Goldwyn's most successful silent movie, the 1925 Stella Dallas, also an adaption of Olive Higgins Prouty's popular novel.
+A remake of Goldwyn's most successful silent movie, the 1925 Stella Dallas, also an adaptation of Olive Higgins Prouty's popular novel.
 Barbara Stanwyck stars as the eponymous "martyr of motherhood" in the sound re-make.
 Vidor analyzed director Henry King's handling of his silent production and incorporated or modified some of its filmic structure and staging.
 Stanwyck's performance, reportedly without undue oversight by Vidor, is outstanding, benefited by her selective vetting of Belle Bennett's famous portrayal.
 Vidor contributed to defining Stanwyck's role substantially in the final cut, providing a sharper focus on her character and delivering one of the great tear-jerkers in film history.

 Despite the success of the film it would be his last with Goldwyn, as Vidor had tired of the producer's outbursts on the set.
 Vidor emphatically declined to work with the "mercurial" producer again.